 MySQL Enterprise Database Server.
 All commercial versions of MySQL Database Server must be uninstalled.

 Commercially licensed extensions.
 All commercially licensed MySQL Enterprise Database Server extensions must be uninstalled.
 This includes the following commercial extensions:

-MySQL Enterprise Scalability (Thread Pool): Following uninstallation of this plugin, existing MySQL servers revert to default thread and connection handling.
+MySQL Enterprise Thread Pool: Following uninstallation of this plugin, existing MySQL servers revert to default thread and connection handling.

 MySQL Enterprise Audit: Following uninstallation of this plugin, no logging of user logins or query activity occurs.

 MySQL High Availability: Following uninstallation of this plugin, automated failover is no longer available.